Alaska Laws and Incentives

 Electric Vehicle (EV) Rebate – Alaska Power and Telephone (AP&T)

 Electric Vehicle (EV) Time-of-Use (TOU) Rate – Alaska Electric Light & Power (AELP)

-AELP offers a TOU rate to residential customers that own or lease EVs with batteries greater than 16 kilowatts.
-For more information, see the AELP Electric Vehicle website.
+AELP offers a TOU rate to residential and small commercial customers that own or lease EVs with batteries greater than 16 kilowatts.
+For more information, see the AELP EV website.

 Laws and Regulations